Eco - Tourism Certification Application Process

 - photos taken during site / tour evaluation.

 Step 5: Certification decision by the Quality Services Committee

-The Quality Assurance Committee will be provided with all the necessary forms from the assessors.
+The Quality Services Committee will be provided with all the necessary forms from the assessors.
 They will analyse all the information provided by assessors and decide if the certifi cation will be awarded.
 Their decision will also include the level of certification.
 Where necessary a list of additional recommendations may also be included.

 Meetings are held at least twice annually.
 There is a two-year award period.
 The applicant must apply for a renewal of their certification midway through year two with a formal request sent to the BTO.

 Step 6: Presentation of Certificates

-Based on the recommendation of the Quality Assurance Committee, the BTB issues the award to the applicant.
+Based on the recommendation of the Quality Services Committee, the BTB issues the award to the applicant.
 The award comes in the form of a Certificate with the signature of the CEO of BTO and includes the time period for the right to use the Green, Green+ or Ecotourism logo.

 Step 7: Appeals Procedure